MTES-MCT/monitorenv/CONTRIBUTING.md

 ##### Environment Variables

-React CRA allows the introduction of environment variables at build time.
-To allow the use of environment variables at the application's runtime, and to avoid compiling the frontend application for each environment, the variables are injected into the application via the static `public/env.js` file loaded by the client.
-This file is updated with the environment variables via an `env.sh` script.
+Variable injection is done with `import-meta-env`.

+Environment variables are injected in the frontend on runtime.
-In development, the environment variables are injected via CRA.
-The `src/env.js` file manages the import of variables for the entire application, regardless of the environment (development or production).
+`.env.frontend.example` filters the environment variables that are injected in the frontend.

+The same system is used to generate a `.env` file for the backend in development mode.
+Command `make dev-init-backend-env` generates a `.env` file which is exported for each make command.

 #### Backend

-Check the configuration: `make dev-check-config`
 Start the backend:
 `make dev-run-back-with-infra`: